EricaWei053/BiLSTM-Music-Genre-Classification/README.md

 ## BiLSTM-Music-Genre-Classification
-This is a class project for class COMS6998 Fundemental Speech Recognition at Columbia.
+This is a class project for class COMS6998 Fundemental Speech Recognition at Columbia University.

 Author: Erica Wei